tuxdna/tds-project1/README.md

 Recommendations to developers

  * Have concise bio and not try to write too much in the bio.
- * Recent developers tend to prefer JavaScript ( after year 2020 ) to Python
+ * Recent developers tend to prefer JavaScript ( after year 2020 ) to Python.
+Therefore in addition to Python, also get familiar with JavaScript.